Snap-sec/blog/_posts/[DRAFT]2026-08-12-Log4jRCE.md

 ## DNS Request

-After submitting the payload, I returned to the DNS monitoring service and refreshed the records.
+After submitting the payload, the DNS monitoring service was checked for incoming requests.

 A DNS request associated with the generated subdomain was observed.

-This confirmed that the application had processed the supplied JNDI reference and initiated an outbound DNS lookup.
+This demonstrated that the application had processed the supplied JNDI reference and initiated an outbound DNS lookup.

 ### Image 2